 Turning students into content creators gives them an opportunity to explore a range of transferrable skills.
-Students can collaborate as they brainstorm ideas, formulate a plan and create a movie, or they can work independently as they design a website to share a learning experience with the world.
+Students can collaborate as they brainstorm ideas.
+They can work together to formulate a plan and create a movie.
+Or they can work independently as they design a website to share a learning experience with the world.
 When supporting students as they create a product, whether it’s a movie, website or graphic design, there is an opportunity to teach digital citizenship skills.

 I love the Adobe Spark tools because they are free, easy to use, and work on devices with a web browser (like Chromebooks).
 There are also iOS apps for each of the Spark tools so students can use them as creators on iPhones and iPads.
 If you haven’t seen them before, these three tools are powerful!
 Spark Post lets students create graphics, Spark Video is a fantastic movie-making tool, and Spark Page lets students publish their own website.

 Just last week I spent the day with teachers in Delaware.
 I hosted a half-day workshop that explored the power of creation tools.
 During our discussions on how to empower students as creators, we spoke about digital citizenship and how experiences as content creators help students become smarter content consumers.
 In addition to growing the skills needed to evaluate content they come across on social media in their daily lives, introducing students to experiences where they create their own movies, websites and graphics provides an opportunity to talk about digital citizenship.

 If you are using Adobe Spark to help students make a website to document a science experiment, create a video for a book trailer, or for another content-focused activity, take a look at this list of ways to teach digital citizenship!